Constitutional Court Procedure Act

 Article 15

-(Filing and Screening of Legal Briefs)
+(Filing and Screening of Petition Briefs)

 The petition brief must be filed with the Constitutional Court in writing and include the particulars as required by this Act together with relevant evidence and supporting documents.